 Citizenship Evidence

-When applying on Form DS-11, you must submit primary evidence of U.S. citizenship:
+When applying in person for a passport, provide primary evidence of U.S. citizenship:

-• If you cannot provide primary evidence, you must submit secondary evidence of U.S. citizenship.
+• If you cannot provide primary evidence, provide secondary evidence.

 Tips for submitting your citizenship evidence

-• Photocopies must be: legible, on white 8.5”x11” standard paper, black and white, and single sided.
+• Photocopies must be: clear and easy to read, on white 8.5”x11” standard paper, black and white, and single sided.

 Examples of Primary Citizenship Evidence

-• U.S. birth certificate that meets the following requirements:
+• Provide a U.S. birth certificate that meets these requirements:

 • Issued by the city, county, or state of birth